 Deloitte’s actions have been guided by our resilient leadership framework – Respond, Recover, and Thrive.
 Looking ahead to FY2021, Deloitte’s commitment to building a better future means preparing clients to navigate further disruption while we contribute to a society that is more sustainable and equitable for all.

-Respond: As the pandemic spread worldwide precipitating a global lockdown, Deloitte prioritized safety and business continuity, while supporting communities in need
+Respond: As the pandemic spread worldwide precipitating a global lockdown, Deloitte prioritised safety and business continuity, while supporting communities in need

 Supporting employees and clients

-Almost overnight, we virtualized the business to prioritize employee safety and continuous business operations.
+Almost overnight, we virtualised the business to prioritise employee safety and continuous business operations.
 We leveraged our expertise with flexible working solutions by adopting technologies that enabled seamless virtual collaboration, and we adjusted schedules to accommodate team member, client, and family obligations.
-We also accelerated the rollout of a personalized virtual learning platform, which enabled the rapid transition from in-person to online learning experiences.
+We also accelerated the rollout of a personalised virtual learning platform, which enabled the rapid transition from in-person to online learning experiences.
 This new digital learning platform provides our professionals with access to skills training and the latest business and industry knowledge.

 Activating the capabilities of our people across our global footprint, Deloitte took a multi-pronged approach to addressing the needs of communities impacted by the pandemic, contributing nearly US$20 million in donations and employee time.
 We provided in-kind donations of laptops and electronics for virtual learning to support millions of students globally as well as airline credits and personal protective equipment for health care workers.